-54 Note that when NAbC is being used as a two sample test in the scenario-restricted setting, we are only testing, by design, the scenario-relevant cells.
+67 Note that when NAbC is being used as a two sample test in the scenario-restricted setting, we are only testing, by design, the scenario-relevant cells.
 So the mean values of each matrix are inserted into the 'frozen' cells of each matrix just as in the one-sample test, but then those cells are ignored thereafter, i.e. when calculating cell-level p-values, as well as the (restricted) matrix-level p-values, just as in the one-sample test.
-This ensures that the two-sample test is conducted only for the scenario-relevant cells, even as we properly perturb each entire matrix when generating the samples.
+This ensures that the two-sample test is conducted only for the scenario-relevant cells, even as we properly perturb each entire matrix (and insert means ex post) when generating the samples.

-55 See Opdyke (2024a) for extensive additional examples under wide ranging data conditions.
+68 See Opdyke (2022, 2023, and 2024a) for extensive additional examples under wide ranging data conditions.

-under elliptical data (see McNeil et al., 2005),56 and approximately valid under some broader classes of distributions (see Hansen & Luo (2024) and Hamed (2011) for examples).
+the number of observations n = 160, representing about eight months of daily market returns.
+The values of the matrix [A] are based on a Pearson's matrix from A' below, translated to A via $\tau = (2/\pi) \arcsin(r)$, which is valid under elliptical data (see McNeil et al., 2005),69 and approximately valid under some broader classes of distributions (see Hansen & Luo (2024) and Hamed (2011) for examples).